 2. ARMember and MemberPress are suitable for educational projects.

 3. Restrict Content Pro is great for large companies that need to manage many registered members.

 4. S2Member is a simple plugin with a free version, and it’s excellent for beginners.

 5. WooCommerce Membership Plugin has the best options for e-commerce projects.

 Before installing, buy the plugin from the provider’s website (which one you chose) and download the plugin’s archive from your account.
-Then you need to go to the console on your WordPress site, go to the Plugins tab and click on “Add New.”
+Then locate the dashboard on your WordPress site, go to the Plugins tab and click on “Add New.”

 Yes, but you may lose some of the information or subscriptions in this case.
 Before migrating from one plugin to another, make sure to export all important data.

 Creating a membership website is fascinating.
 As you can see, there are a lot of opportunities for creating a WordPress subscription website today.
-You can choose membership plugins with advanced functionality or something more straightforward, customize everything from templates, or choose custom settings.
+In addition, you can customize everything either from templates or by using custom settings.

-Therefore, to work out the checklist you need for a membership site, check out the most popular plugins (features/prices/support) and choose the best one for yourself.
-And do not forget to share in the comments what you have taken.
+Therefore, to generate the checklist you need for a membership site, explore the most popular plugins (features/prices/support) and select the one that best suits you.
+And do not forget to share in the comments what you have chosen.